bluekvirus/Stage.js/implementation/HOWTO.md

 Current version
 ---------------
-**@1.3.0**
+**@1.3.1**
 ([Why is it version-ed like this?](http://semver.org/))

 Introduction
 ------------
 This lightweight framework is made on top of **Backbone.Marionette** and **Bootstrap**.
 The goal is to maximize developer efficiency by introducing an intuitive workflow on top of a solid front-end architecture.
 You will be focusing on user interaction building without distraction.
-We even give you a web server for starting the development right away!
+We even give you a web server to start the development right away!
 Theming and packaging deployments are also a breeze through our tools.

 To flatten and lower the initial learning curve of adaptation, there is only a handful of APIs to remember: